AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-52714-date-filter-does-not-work-in-admin-grid-when-set-as-y-m-d.md

 <u>Expected results</u>:

-The date filter of the grid should work properly irrespective of the locale set.
+The date filter of the grid works properly, irrespective of the locale set.

 <u>Actual results</u>: